OpenVidu/openvidu-loadtest/webapp-call/README.md

 ## Deploy

 Using the [CloudFormation-webapp.yml](https://github.com/OpenVidu/openvidu-loadtest/blob/webcomponent_loadtest/aws/Cloudformation-webapp.yaml) this webbapp will be deployed in a EC2 instance.

+Parameters used by the webapp are:
+- KeyName: The name of your private key.
+- InstanceType: EC2 Type of instance for your webapp.
+- WebApp: This parameter should be `Call`

 The instance will serve the webapp and we will use it to provide to the browsers connect to the OpenVidu sessions